Skip to content

 Top Things To Do in Hamburg: A Hamburger's Guide!

-One of the reasons why people visit Hamburg is the Speicherstadt.
-It is another major landmark in Hamburg and one of the main attractions in the great harbour.
-The district is crossed by what are known as fleets-canals, meaning you can travel by boat to savour the architectural details or you take the city bus tour.
+One of the reasons people visit Hamburg is the Speicherstadt.
+It is another significant landmark in Hamburg and one of the main attractions in the excellent harbour.
+The district is crossed by what are known as fleets-canals, meaning you can travel by boat to savour the architectural details or take the city bus tour.

-By the way, did you know that Hamburg has more bridges than Venice, Amsterdam and London together?
+Did you know that Hamburg has more bridges than Venice, Amsterdam and London?

-You can take a boat trip through the Speicherstadt and enjoy the architectural details of the water, or you can take a city bus tour, but I think it’s best if you explore them during a walk.
+You can take a boat trip through the Speicherstadt and enjoy the architectural details of the water, or you can take a city bus tour, but I think it’s best to explore them during a walk.

 The Speicherstadt has an atmosphere all its own, especially at nightfall when it is enveloped in an aura of mystery.

-At that time of day, the red brick buildings, bizarre gables and turrets and steel bridges are artfully illuminated by 800 spotlights.
-Enjoy the fairytale atmosphere of illuminated façades, reflections in the water.
-If you want you can go from Speicherstadt to HafenCity.
+At that time of day, the red brick buildings, bizarre gables and turrets, and steel bridges are artfully illuminated by 800 spotlights.
+Enjoy the fairytale atmosphere of illuminated façades and reflections in the water.
+If you want, you can go from Speicherstadt to HafenCity.
 It is the complete opposite.

-Between Speicherstadt and HafenCity is one of my favourite restaurants: “Heldenplatz”.
-Casual fine dining with great food and excellent service.
-It’s a small selection of dishes with a French twist.
+One of my favourite restaurants is Heldenplatz, between Speicherstadt and HafenCity.
+It’s casual fine dining with great food and excellent service.
+The menu offers a small selection of dishes with a French twist.

 Stunning Spotlights

-Also in the evening, the red brick buildings, unique gables and turrets plus steel bridges too are artfully illuminated by 800 spotlights.
-Enjoy the fairytale atmosphere of illuminated façades, reflections in the water and the spicy aromas of goods from around the world during a walk through the Speicherstadt, 365 days a year.
+Also, 800 spotlights artfully illuminate the red brick buildings, unique gables and turrets, and steel bridges in the evening.
+Enjoy the fairytale atmosphere of illuminated façades, reflections in the water, and the spicy aromas of goods from around the world during a walk through the Speicherstadt 365 days a year.

-Some of the warehouses have recently been turned into apartments, others are visitor attractions, while a few still fill their original purpose, storing spices, tea, coffee and electronics.
+Some warehouses have recently been turned into apartments, others are visitor attractions, and a few still fulfil their original purpose of storing spices, tea, coffee, and electronics.

 Hamburg Architecture – HafenCity

-HafenCity combines tradition and modernity in a unique way.
-A true architectural and cultural delight, with (predominantly) new buildings that have a maritime flair.
+HafenCity uniquely combines tradition and modernity—a true architectural and cultural delight, with (predominantly) new buildings with a maritime flair.

 Model Railway